Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

 Here, we use the custom list contained in the ``custom_genes.txt`` file (in the ``model_untrained.yaml`` configuration file, ``genes_txt_file`` is set to ``custom_genes.txt``).

+A detailed descritpions of the other options used to initialize the DGD model can be found :doc:`here <model_config_options>`.

 We can now initialize the DGD model.

 .. code-block:: python